github/docs/content/repositories/working-with-files/managing-large-files/configuring-git-large-file-storage.md

    Every file type you want to associate with {% data variables.large_files.product_name_short %} will need to be added with `git {% data variables.large_files.command_name %} track`.
 This command amends your repository's _.gitattributes_ file and associates large files with {% data variables.large_files.product_name_short %}.

-   {% note %}
+   > [!NOTE]

-   **Note:** We strongly suggest that you commit your local _.gitattributes_ file into your repository.
+   > We strongly suggest that you commit your local _.gitattributes_ file into your repository.

-   * Relying on a global _.gitattributes_ file associated with {% data variables.large_files.product_name_short %} may cause conflicts when contributing to other Git projects.
+   >
-   * Including the _.gitattributes_ file in the repository allows people creating forks or fresh clones to more easily collaborate using {% data variables.large_files.product_name_short %}.
+   > * Relying on a global _.gitattributes_ file associated with {% data variables.large_files.product_name_short %} may cause conflicts when contributing to other Git projects.
-   * Including the _.gitattributes_ file in the repository allows {% data variables.large_files.product_name_short %} objects to optionally be included in ZIP file and tarball archives.
+   > * Including the _.gitattributes_ file in the repository allows people creating forks or fresh clones to more easily collaborate using {% data variables.large_files.product_name_short %}.

-   {% endnote %}
+   > * Including the _.gitattributes_ file in the repository allows {% data variables.large_files.product_name_short %} objects to optionally be included in ZIP file and tarball archives.

 1. Add a file to the repository matching the extension you've associated: